John-Davidson-8/John-Davidson-8/README.md

 🔭 I am currently working on various Frontend Mentor projects mostly with HTML, CSS (Flexbox and Grid), Git and Github.
 Also, the portfolio website is under construction as I tackle the meaty language that is Javascript.

 🌱 Diving deep into the world of E-commerce on Shopify platform which has introduced me to Shopify Liquid.
-Shopify is the ideal platform to create on as it Liquid works great with HTML, CSS and Javascript.
+Shopify is the ideal platform to create on as Liquid works great with HTML, CSS and Javascript.

 👯 Looking to dive into the deep waters of open source and working with others.
 Looking to learn and gain experience on collaborative projects.